zachmeador/clanker/docs/dev_notes/thoughts.md

 - if a testing convention was done in clanker it would be the most low effort possible. like "hey clanker does my weather app work" and it just runs it for a few mins and tells you what broke. no jest configs or whatever
 - development workflows: the agent-driven deployment thing is the key insight. "clanker my weather daemon is acting weird in prod" -> it switches you to a debug session, shows logs, maybe spins up a staging copy to compare
 - mcp exporting is actually huge. clanker apps become tools for any mcp client, not just clanker itself. could be the distribution mechanism - your recipes app works in cursor, claude desktop, whatever
+    - also tools that hit the clanker agent?

 ### claude opus's takes 9/4/2025:
 ```